 - Physical: Send us your application package to

 1111 West Jackson Avenue

-- Include in your application package a copy of the following additional documents:
+- Include a copy of the following additional documents:

-- Copy of the biological page of your passport (valid for at least 6 months after the end of the program you are applying)
+- Copy of passport biological page (Passport must be valid for at least 6 months after the end of the session attending)

-- Copy of your latest English proficiency score (if any) (not needed if applying to the Intensive English Program)
+- Copy of valid English proficiency score (not needed if applying to the Intensive English Program)

 - Copy of a bank statement or any other proof of financial support

-- Copy of your vaccination card showing 2 MMR shots (Mumps, measles and rubella)
+- Copy of vaccination card showing 2 MMR shots (Mumps, Measles and Rubella)

 If you are an international student already in the country and you hold a different type of visa, please contact us at email@example.com for specific information for application.